Karmen Mikiver - Life with Diabetes

 Share

-Influencer, training enthusiast and smart eater.
+Influencer, gym enthusiast, and wise eater.

-I met Nicks products for the first time quite a while ago - I found bars in the store that had no gluten, wheat or added sugars at all, which meant I didn’t even have to inject myself just to take a sweet bar with tea.
-Many may not even know that wheat flour breaks down into regular sugar in the human body and can very sneakily raise blood sugar levels.
+I first encountered NICK'S products quite a while ago - I found bars in the store that contained no gluten, wheat, or added sugars, which meant I didn’t even have to inject myself just to have a sweet bar with my tea.
+Many may not know, but wheat flour breaks down in the human body into regular sugar and can very sneakily raise blood sugar levels.

 Announcements 🗣